Binance Market Update (2022-09-06)

 Binance

 Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include LUNC, USTC, and ETC, up by 55%, 33%, and 27%, respectively.
+Market outperformers include KEY, FIRO, and RVN, up by 22%, 21%, and 16%, respectively.

 Top stories of the day: